jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <div class="answer" markdown="1">
 Compared to TV or Radio a message via letter seems to carry more anonymity, especially if it is left unsigned.
 But a handwritten letter certainly leaves traces of identity.
 A letter typed on a typewriter might reveal even less.

 Perhaps it is still possible to track identity of a letter written on a type writer by inspecting the ink quality and tracing that back to a particular type of manufacturer.
 But here we need to see that "market costs" are also relevant factors for considering the modalities of a medium.
 Perhaps instead of saying "harder" or "easier" to track identity, we might ask, which media make it cheaper or more expensive to track identity.
-In a world of limited resources, this modulations between cheap and expensive will have dramatic impacts on the practical effects of whether or not a medium will reveal identity.
-And of course, human actors will be aware of these costs and they will directly affect human behavior, for good or ill, of those using the medium.
+In a world of limited resources, these modulations between cheap and expensive will have dramatic impacts on the practical effects of whether or not a medium will reveal identity.
+And of course, human actors will be aware of these costs and thus they will directly affect human behavior, for good or ill, of those using the medium.
 </div>

 **Connectivity Type**

-Here too, I'm not sure I have the right "label", but I aim to identify the different kinds of connections different media allow: one-to-one, one-to-few, one-to-many
+Here too, I'm not sure I have the right label, but by "connectivity type" I aim to identify the different kinds of connections different media allow: one-to-one, one-to-few, one-to-many

 ||one(sender)|few|many|
 |one (receiver)||||